Overview

 Cultural Events

-The Dursey Island Summer Festival, held each June weekend, showcases traditional Irish music, dance and a short mass service.
-The festival encourages visitors to “become an islander for the weekend,” offering a glimpse of community life on this remote outpost.
+The Dursey Island Summer Festival, held each June weekend since 2011, showcases traditional Irish music, dance and a short mass service.
+The festival encourages visitors to “become an islander for the weekend,” aiming to highlight island life and attract new residents.
+The island also participates in the wider West Cork Islands Festival each June, with additional music and storytelling sessions.

 Accommodation